Xinyu-Wang99/at-risk-students-case-study/README.md

 ## Methodology

-The project follows a structured Business Analytics workflow, moving from problem definition to actionable business recommendations through data-driven analysis.
+The analysis follows a Business Analytics workflow, starting from problem identification and ending with actionable recommendations for decision-makers.

 ```mermaid
 flowchart TD